batistagroup/qflux/docs/qflux/Open_Systems/DoubleWellOpen.md

 rho0 = np.outer(ini_occu,ini_occu.conj())
 ```

-## Classical simulation
+## Classical Simulation

-Following a similar procedure as outlined in [Basic of open system simulation](OpenSys_basic.md), we use the predefined initial state, system Hamiltonian, collapse operators, and observables to instantiate the `DynamicsOS` class.
+Following a similar procedure as outlined in [Basics of open system simulation](basics.md), we use the predefined initial state, system Hamiltonian, collapse operators, and observables to instantiate the `DynamicsOS` class.
 We then perform long-time evolution using the `propagate_matrix_exp` method.

 ```python